Healthy Chocolate Chip Banana Muffins; light and fluffy banana muffins full of chocolate chips that are delicious AND nutritious!

 Allow the muffins to cool in the tins for 5-10 minutes before cooling completely on a wire rack (if you can resist eating them while they’re warm…).

-These muffins are sure to be loved by any muffin fans in your life, they have everything that regular less-healthy kinds can give with extra nutritional value.
+These healthy chocolate chip banana muffins are sure to be loved by any muffin fans in your life, they have everything that regular less-healthy kinds can give with extra nutritional value.
 Plus when they’re this easy to throw together, how could you not love them?

 Light and fluffy banana muffins packed with chocolate chips that will nourish your body and your taste buds!